Web page of

 Dept. for Judaic Studies, Eötvös University, Budapest

-Publications: See here
+Publications: see here

-Organized conferences: See here
+Organized conferences: see here

 ROA entry.